 His music has been performed by leading orchestras such as: Lucerne Festival Contemporary Orchestra, West Divan Orchestra, Valencia Symphony Orchestra, Spanish Youth National Orchestra, by ensembles such as: Klangforum Wien, Ensemble Intercontemporain, Ensemble Recherche or Plural Ensemble and for soloists such as Jörg Widmann.

-He has received some awards such as Italy Percussive Arts Society Vibraphone Competition Universität der Künste-Composition Prize Berlin and the Roche Young Commissions from Lucerne Festival.
+He has received some awards such as the Vibraphone Competition of the Italian Percussion Arts Society Universität der Künste-Composition Prize Berlin and the Roche Young Commissions of the Lucerne Festival.
 He published a CD with his most representative chamber works for the German label NEOS.

-As a percussionist he has played in concert halls such as Philharmonie Berlin, Elbphilharmonie Hamburg, KKL Luzern, Philharmonie Paris with conductors such as Simon Rattle, Peter Eötvös or Matthias Pintscher.
-As a soloist he was invited to play with Jörg Widmann in Konzerthaus Berlin and in Pierre Boulez Saal Berlin.
+As a percussion soloist he has played his own percussion music in concert halls such as the Philharmonie Berlin, Elbphilharmonie Hamburg, KKL Luzern, Philharmonie Paris or in Guggenheim Bilbao for its 25th anniversary.
+He has played with conductors such as Simon Rattle, Peter Eötvös or Matthias Pintscher and with orchestras such as Lucerne Festival Contemporary Orchestra, ADDA Simfònica and Spanish Youth National Orchestra.

-He did workshops about his composition aesthetics in Centro Superior Musikene-San Sebastián, Conservatoire National Supérieur de Musique et Danse de Lyon, Hochschule für Musik und Theater München and USC Los Ángeles Thornton School of Music, among other European universities.
+He is regularly invited to do lectures on his compositional aesthetics at music universities such as: Conservatoire National Supérieur de Musique et Danse de Lyon, Hochschule für Musik und Theater München, Hochschule für Musik Luzern, Musik Akademie Basel or USC Los Angeles Thornton School of Music.